google/EarlGrey/docs/faq.md

 **I get a crash with “Could not swizzle …”**

-This usually means that EarlGrey is trying to swizzle a method that it has swizzled before.
-This can happen if EarlGrey is being linked to more than once.
-Ensure that only the test target depends on EarlGrey.framework and EarlGrey.framework is embedded in the app under test (`$TEST_HOST`) from the test target's build phase.
+This usually means that EarlGrey is being linked to more than once.
+Ensure that only the **Test Target** depends on *EarlGrey.framework* and EarlGrey.framework is embedded in the app under test (i.e. `$TEST_HOST`) from the test target's build phase.

 **I see lots of “XXX is implemented in both YYY and ZZZ.
 One of the two will be used.
 Which one is undefined.” in the logs**

 This usually means that EarlGrey is being linked to more than once.
-Ensure that only the **Test Target** depends on *EarlGrey.framework* and *EarlGrey.framework* is embedded in the app under test (i.e. `$TEST_HOST`) from the test target's build phase.
+Ensure that only the **Test Target** depends on *EarlGrey.framework* and EarlGrey.framework is embedded in the app under test (i.e. `$TEST_HOST`) from the test target's build phase.

 **Is there a way to return a specific element?**